VMBlakelock/destination-date-night/README.md

 IPAD
 - During the creation of this project getting it to be responsive on an IPAD proved challenging. ..............

+#### Issue 5

+I realised by background image wasnt responding well to responsive design.
+Not sure why I didnt notice this earlier.
+I googled and realised I needed to have a Hero Image instead. .......

 ### Browsers tested

 - Chrome, using Google Developer Tools

 ## Deployment